Seeded Program (U16, U18, U21) 1998 and older

 U16 Maine State Qualifying Series: Seeding, Qualifying and Selection

-The State Qualifier Series for the U16 age group consists of two (2) Slaloms, two (2) Giant Slaloms, and two (2) Super Gs.
-The post-season events for this age group are the U16 Eastern Championship and the U16 Finals.
-Selections for U16 Eastern Championships and U16 Finals will be based on the best five (5) of a possible fourteen (14) results from the State Qualifier Series using place points, counting only MARA U16 athletes (ie, a U16 athletes finishing 10th overall in the run, but with the 2nd fastest U16 time would score a 2 for that result).
-Each technical event (Slalom or GS) will be considered for three (3) results: first run, second run and combined time result.
-Non-MARA license holders will not displace MARA members in the point calculations.
+The State Qualifier Series for the U16 age group consists of two (2) Slaloms, two (2) Giant Slaloms, and two (2) Super G, The post-season events for this age group are the U16 Eastern Championship and the U16 Finals.
+Selections for U16 Eastern Championships and U16 Finals will be based on the best 2 (2) of a possible six (6) results from the State Qualifier Series using only one speed event.
+The ranking list will be made by using the World Cup point ranking systems, Non-MARA license holders will not displace MARA members in the point calculations.
 Ties will be broken by the next best result(s) regardless of discipline.
-In the event that 2 athletes are tied based on all of their runs, the first run of the qualifying season will be placed head to head.
-The athlete with the lower place will win the tie.
+Ties will be broken by using the single best result.
+If a tie still exists the next best result would be used.
+This process would continue until the tie is broken.
 In a shortened season, the number of State Qualifier Series results counted toward qualifying will equal thirty-three percent (33%) of the total results hosted at the end of the qualifying season, rounded to the nearest whole number.
-If more than one SG is hosted at a site, the first race will be the designated qualifier. ( Gender ditribution
+If more than one SG is hosted at a site, the first race will be the designated qualifier.